 How to make Brown Butter Banana Bread

-Making the brown butter
+Make the brown butter

 Prepare the brown butter first to give it a chance to cool down before you start making the bread.
 For more details and tips, check out my post on how to make brown butter.
 You do not need to strain the brown butter for this recipe, just let it cool in the pan.

-Preparing the bananas
+Cooking the bananas

 You can also use frozen bananas.
 You don’t need to microwave them in this case, but you do need to let them come to room temperature.
 The frozen bananas will release the liquid while thawing.
 Be sure to thaw them in a bowl or in a strainer over a bowl to retain the liquid.
 Reduce the liquid as above.

-Can I just use the bananas without cooking it?
+Use the bananas without cooking them

 Your homemade banana bread will still have a robust banana flavor and taste delicious even without the caramelized banana flavor.